XiaoliZhu111/PDF-Downloader/README.md

 # PDF-Downloader
-Batch download all pdfs in the websites
+Batch download all pdfs on the websites